Jeff Bezos under fire after tweet on Queen’s death: ‘You should probably stay quiet’

 Twitter later took down Dr Anya’s first tweet, claiming it violated Twitter Rules.
 The Independent has contacted Twitter for comment.

+Carnegie Mellon University issued a statement later in the day, tweeting: “We do not condone the offensive and objectionable messages posted by Uku Anya today on her personal social media account.

+“Free expression is core to the mission of higher education, however, the views she shared absolutely do not represent the values of the institution, nor the standards of discourse we seek to foster.”

-During her historic 70-year rule, Queen Elizabeth II presided over the country at a time of severe colonial turbulence and horrible massacres of locals at the hands of the British.
+During her historic 70-year rule, Queen Elizabeth II presided over the country at a time of severe colonial turbulence.
 Nigeria became independent in 1960, with Trinidad and Tobago following suit two years later.

 Bezos, on the other hand, has also come under significant criticism over the years as Amazon faced accusations of exploiting everything from data to workers.
 He held the spot of richest man in the world for four years until overtaken by Elon Musk.